-An analysis of the distribution of all market participant PRAF values is a useful way of judging how the new Framework is effecting MCL calculations.
+An analysis of the distribution of all market participant PRAF values is a useful way of judging how the Framework is effecting MCL calculations.

-As shown in Figure 6, the majority (approximately 89 per cent) of the PRAF_L values range between 0.9 and 1.1.
+As shown in Figure 7, the most (approximately 89 per cent) of the PRAF_L values range between 0.9 and 1.1.

-Figure 6 - PRAF_L Distribution for 2014 (all regions)
+Figure 7 - PRAF_L Distribution for 2015 (all regions)

-As shown in Figure 7, the majority (approximately 84 per cent) of the $PRAF_G$ values range between 0.9 and 1.
+As shown in Figure 8, the most (approximately 85 per cent) of the $PRAF_G$ values range between 0.9 and 1.

-Figure 7 PRAF_G Distribution for 2014 (all regions)
+Figure 8 PRAF_G Distribution for 2015 (all regions)

-As shown in Figure 8, the majority (approximately 91 per cent) of the non-zero $PRAF_R$ values range between 0.95 and 1.1.
+As shown in Figure 9, the most (approximately 88 per cent) of the non-zero $\mathsf{PRAF}{\mathsf{R}}$ values range between 0.95 and 1.1.

-Figure 8 - PRAF_R Distribution for 2014 (all regions)
+Figure 9 - PRAF_R Distribution for 2014 (all regions)

-The results from analysing distribution of PRAF values for both load and generation, are as expected.
-This indicates that the calculation of PRAFs for both load and generation are generally working as intended.
+The results from analysing distribution of PRAF values for both load and generation are as expected.
+This indicates that calculation of PRAFs for both load and generation are generally working as intended.